 The purpose of our music ministry is to provide people who love music the opportunity to share with others the joy of singing, playing an instrument, or ringing bells as they provide music leadership in worship and enjoy Christian fellowship.

 There are many opportunities to join in the music of the church.
-See below for volunteering or contact any of the directors.
+See below to volunteer or contact any of the Directors.

 Chancel Choir - Practice is on Wednesdays at 7:00 pm